IKOSOFT-Dev/IKOSOFT-API/README.md

 - book the appointment
 <br>
 Once a slots are retrieved, the customer can choose the slot it wants, and make a PUT request to create the appointment.<br>
-The parameters to pass to this method are:
+The parameters to pass to this method are:<br>

 For on premises salons<br>
 **POST /api/v1/booking/slots** we query for available slots, 1 day at a time, sending our shopping basket to the API.
 - startDate - the startDate, usually today
 - endDate - the same as startDate, we query 1 day at a time<br>

 For cloud salons<br>
 **POST /api/v1/booking/slots/days** we get the slots for the whole period The parameters to pass to this method are: